saleor/saleor-app-offer-pattern/README.md

 The app requires the following configuration in Saleor:

+> [!NOTE]
+> For demo purposes, you need to set `channel.allowUnpaidOrders` to `true`, so that an order can be created in the demo storefront.

 ### Page Types

 1. A page type with slug `store` - used for store pages